giffordlabcvr/Flu-GLUE/md/data_sources.md

 ### Tabular File Production

-A tabular file containing information about all IAV complete genome sequences was produced.
-This includes isolate information and the GenBank accession number of each segment.
+A tabular file containing information about all IAV complete genome sequences was produced for each influenza virus species (see [this directory](https://github.com/giffordlabcvr/Flu-GLUE/tree/main/tabular/genus).
+The files include starndardized isolate information and the GenBank accession number of each segment.

 ### Subtyping and Clade Definition